 anchor Description

-This project provides funding for installation of modern life safety systems to protect the County's facilities and to protect buildings in the event of fire emergencies.
+This project provides funding for installation of modern life-safety systems to protect the County's facilities and buildings in the event of fire emergencies.
 Implementation of this project will help to minimize the dangers to life from fire, including smoke and fumes.
 The scope of the project encompasses fire alarms with voice addressable capabilities, sprinklers for fire suppression, fire and smoke detection, smoke control systems, and emergency generators.

 anchorEstimated Schedule